 We own a rental house three miles from the parks so anytime we visit we typically leave the park around lunchtime and eat our lunch at the house and we often cut our nights early too so we can eat dinner there as well!

-Tips for Cutting Costs on Food at Disney World: Bring Food Into the Parks
+Tips for Saving Money on Food at Disney: Bring Food Into the Parks

-The BIGGEST tip to save money on food at Disney – bring your own food into the parks.
+The BIGGEST tip for saving money on food at Disney – bring your own meals into the parks.

 Our local theme park doesn’t allow outside food to be brought in.